14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-You will be served breakfast and lunch before you depart to the airport, where you will catch your flight back home or have a flight to Zanzibar, depending on your flight departure time.
+Breakfast and lunch will be served before you depart for the airport, where you will either catch your flight back home or a flight to Zanzibar, depending on your flight departure time.

 Breakfast, Lunch